 In order to receive financial aid MIT students need to meet the Institute’s academic standards.
 This site provides detailed information on the satisfactory academic progress rules for students receiving federal student financial assistance.

-Entrance loan counseling is required for all first-time borrowers of the following loans: MIT Technology Loans, Federal Direct Stafford Loans, Federal Perkins Loans, Federal PLUS Loans for Graduate and Professional Students and some borrowers of Federal PLUS Loans for parents.
+Entrance loan counseling is required for all first-time borrowers of the following loans: MIT Technology Loans, Federal Direct Loans, Federal Direct Grad PLUS Loans, and some borrowers of Federal Direct Parent PLUS Loans.

 Students who borrowed from any of these programs are also required to have an exit loan prior to graduating or leaving MIT.

 Student Financial Services provides entrance and exit loan counseling.